Avoid Ginkgo Biloba for Tinnitus!

 Are there any good dietary supplements for tinnitus?

-There are no dietary supplements that “cure” tinnitus, but a few may help as part of a comprehensive tinnitus treatment program.
+There are no dietary supplements that “cure” tinnitus, despite the claims of products like Lipo Flavonoid and Cortexi, but a few may help as part of a comprehensive tinnitus treatment program.

 For instance, one dietary supplement that has good data and a strong rationale is vitamin D. Deficiency in vitamin D is linked to tinnitus loudness, and supplementation in deficient patients has been shown to reverse tinnitus in clinical trials.
 Magnesium can also be helpful in tinnitus for similar reasons.